foundersandcoders/coursebook/src/course/syllabus/application/website/project.md

-Your final project is to build a website showcasing your application.
+Your project is to build a website showcasing your application.
 Your website should:

 - Tell us about you
 - Talk about why you'd like to move into a career as a web developer